diegomacario/diegomacario.github.io/_posts/2021-04-14-disable-copying-of-classes-that-wrap-opengl-objects.md

 As OpenGL developers we know that even though `mVAO` and `mVBO` are `unsigned ints`, those two member variables effectively behave as pointers to memory on the GPU, which is why it doesn't make sense to have two instances of the `Mesh` class with the same `mVAO` and `mVBO` values.
 The problem is that C++ doesn't know that.
 In its eyes `mVAO` and `mVBO` are simple `unsigned ints` that can be easily copied.

 The fact that we explicitly declared a destructor in the `Mesh` class should tell C++ that there's something particular about the member variables of said class, and that it shouldn't generate a copy constructor and a copy assignment operator for that reason.
-Unfortunately C++ doesn't do that because implementing that feature would break too much legacy code.
+Unfortunately, C++ doesn't do that because adding that feature would break too much legacy code.
 Explicitly declaring a destructor only prevents the generation of the move constructor and the move assignment operator:

 {% highlight cpp %}
 class Mesh